International Clarinet Association

 The International Clarinet Association is the main international organization bringing together players of the clarinet.
-It is based in Columbus, Ohio, United States.
+It is based in Lincoln, Nebraska, United States.
 The ICA publishes The Clarinet, a quarterly journal, produces an annual festival known as ClarinetFest, supports a research library and score collection, and in other ways advances the international study of the clarinet.

 History

 The International Clarinet Society began in 1964, as the University of Denver called for and funded national conferences to mark its centennial year.
 Clarinet professor Ralph Strouf organized logistics while his teacher and mentor, Keith Stein, provided artistic direction for the first National Clarinet Clinic, a five-day conference.
 Strouf organized subsequent annual Clinics until he left the University of Denver in 1967.
 Clarinetist Ramon Kireilis took over the professorship and the National Clarinet Clinic.

 In 1973, Kireilis organized the International Clarinet Society with National Clarinet Clinic participants, becoming the Society's first president.
 The organization drafted a mission statement, formed officers and committees, and began the publication of the quarterly journal, The Clarinet.

 In 1988, the International Clarinet Society merged with ClariNetwork International.
 The former organization focused primarily on academic clarinetists, while the latter focused on professional performers.
 In 1991 the organization was renamed to the International Clarinet Association.